Start Here- Networking SCO Unix

 You'll find files under /usr/lib/netconfig related to all this.

 Also use "hw -r pci" to see what is actually installed.
-Sometimes a minor bios difference matters and your driver
+Sometimes a minor bios difference matters and your driver is useless.

 Sometimes - but only sometimes - you can plug in the DeviceNum, Function and Bus into netconfig and get a working card, but that's rare.